 2. Do not use too much detergent

-Not only will this tip prevent build up, but it will also help save you money as you won’t go through detergent nearly as quickly!
+This tip will not only prevent build-up but also help you save money, as you won’t go through detergent nearly as quickly!

 3. Make sure the towels are completely dry before folding and putting them away